Steel-Making and Heavy Industrial Applications

 Two challenges in coupling analytical instruments and steel processes such as DRI are the location and condition of the gas samples.
 Steel plants are usually sprawling industrial complexes with distances to some sample points being more than 250m (820ft).
 The condition of the sample is frequently hot, dusty, and under high pressure.
 For best analysis, the sample should be left intact, while managing the unwanted conditions.
 In some cases, a primary conditioning system and a secondary conditioning system are required.

-The primary and secondary conditioning systems in the above diagram are not shown on our website.
+The primary and secondary conditioning systems in the above diagram & photos are not shown in our website catalog.
 If you are interested in this equipment, you can contact us here.
 The Nova 870 Series is an analytical instrument that can be coupled to these types of conditioners.

 Ambient Air Quality Monitoring